cityssm/parking-ticket-system/README.md

 # parking-ticket-system
-A system for managing parking tickets tracked by municipalities,
+A system for managing parking tickets tracked by municipalities.